 The vulnerability as described in ISO/IEC 24772-1 subclause 6.37 does not apply to SPARK, except in the case of easily identifiable unsafe programming.
 Even in those circumstances, SPARK mitigates the resulting vulnerabilities as follows:

+SPARK permits the instantiation and use of Unchecked_Conversion as in Ada, but limits instantiation for a source type S and a target type T as follows:

+Neither S nor T or any component thereof is a limited type, a tagged type, an access type, or subject to a predicate or type invariant.

+The number of valid values for S must be equal to 2**(S’Object_Size), and

+The number of valid values for T must be equal to 2**(T’Object_Size) ,and

+S’Object_Size is equal to T’Object_Size, so (by implication from the above), the number of valid values for S and T is the same.

+Note that these rules exclude all floating point types, since NaN is not considered a valid value.
+Array and record types can be used in an instantiation of Unchecked_Conversion if they meet the requirements above, with the number of valid values determined from the types of the fields and component types.

-SPARK permits the instantiation and use of Unchecked_Conversion as in Ada, but limits instantiation Hence, a call to a legal instantiation of Unchecked_Conversion cannot generate an invalid value in SPARK.
-For example, converting Interfaces.Integer_16 onto Interfaces.Unsigned_16 is permitted, since their ‘Size attribute is 16 in both cases, and both have exactly 216 valid values.
-Conversely, an instantiation of Unchecked_Conversion from Interfaces.Unsigned_8 to Boolean is not permitted, since the former , while .
+Hence, a call to a legal instantiation of Unchecked_Conversion cannot generate an invalid value in SPARK.
+For example, converting Interfaces.Integer_16 onto Interfaces.Unsigned_16 is permitted, since their ‘Object_Size attribute is 16 in both cases, and both have exactly 216 valid values.
+Conversely, an instantiation of Unchecked_Conversion from Interfaces.Unsigned_8 to Boolean is not permitted, since the former has 256 valid values, while the latter only has 2.

 Unchecked_Union allows a discriminated, variant record type to be directly compatible with a matching declaration of a “union” type in C. A SPARK Analyzer is required to verify that access to fields of an Unchecked_Union object are only legal when the (implicit) discriminant is known because the object is of a constrained subtype.